telvarost/BetaTweaks-StationAPI/README.md

 * Allow Gaps In Ladders
 * Elevator Boats
 * Infinite Fire Spread And Selectable Tick Rate
+  * WARNING: Please be careful with this setting, always make sure it is false when editing configs unless if you really want it true
+  * Note: There currently seems to be a bug with GlassConfigAPI where Integer configs need to be saved twice to take effect
 * Hide Achievement Notifications
 * Hoe Grass For Seeds
 * Minecart Boosters